-Whether playing violone in groups specializing in music of the 17th and 18th centuries, double bass in symphony orchestras, or bass instruments in renaissance consorts, Megan Adie performs with a spirit and precision worthy of each genre.
+Whether playing in groups specializing in music of the 17th and 18th centuries, symphony orchestras, or renaissance consorts, Megan Adie performs with a spirit and precision worthy of each genre.
 She brings experience and passion to each of her chosen fields, and works with some of the best practitioners in historical music today.

 Megan is principal bass with Concerto Copenhagen, and has performed with the Orchestra of the Age of Enlightenment and La Chambre Philharmonique; Copenhagen Phil and Malmö Opera; and various chamber groups in Denmark and southern Sweden.
 While living in Basel, she worked with Swiss groups including kammerorchester basel, Capriccio Barockorkester, and La Cetra.
 She particpated twice in the Festival at Aix-en-Provence.
 Most recently, Megan started the chamber group Aviary Players, in San Francisco, California.